Yulin, Guangxi: Administration

-Language and culture

-Some Chinese linguists have suggested that the Yulin dialect is the best surviving example of what ancient spoken Chinese would have sounded like based on rhyme patterns in Tang dynasty poetry.

 Dog meat festival

-Yulin is also known for its annual dog meat festival which takes place on 21 June.
-Over 10,000 dogs are killed at this festival for human consumption.
-Reports of inhumane treatment, including torture, caused celebrities and others to protest against the festival.
+Yulin is also infamous for its annual dog meat and lychee festival which takes place on 21 June, over the course of 10 days or so.
+Over 10,000 dogs are slaughtered at this festival for human consumption.
+The festival also includes consuming cat and lychee.
+Many of the dogs are stolen pets.

 Economy

 Yulin is rich in natural resources.
 Important mineral resources include granite, limestone, iron, and gemstones.
 It is also Guangxi's biggest source of porcelain clay.
 Major agricultural products are rice, bananas, tomatoes, mandarin oranges, mangoes, longan, anise, tea, sugarcane, livestock such as cattle, pigs, geese, chickens and dogs.
 Industrial goods include machinery, construction materials, processed food, chemicals, pharmaceuticals, cigarettes, and ceramics.

 Transportation

 Yulin is where the G59 Hohhot–Beihai Expressway and G80 Guangzhou–Kunming Expressway intersect, and there are also provincial highways and "not tolled" roads available.

 Yulin is served by Yulin railway station, which sees both high-speed and conventional services.
-Typical trains take approximately 2 hours to reach Nanning.
+Typical trains take approximately 2 hours to reach Nanning, capital of Guangxi.

 Yulin is served by Yulin Fumian Airport, which opened in August 2020.